BrianHHough/intro-to-kube/tekton/README.md

     Now to get this working lets:

     a.
 Update `build.yml` and `build-push-deploy-pipeline.yml` to update the `REPO_URL`.

+I only needed to update the `REPO_URL` in the `build-push-deploy-pipeline.yml`, not the `build.yml` file becasue that references the variable.
+I define the variable's value in the pipeline file.

     b.
 Follow [this minikube guide on container registry add-ons](https://minikube.sigs.k8s.io/docs/handbook/registry/) to connect to your GitHub Container Registry account